LiDAR + Camera Data Fusion on KITTI

 Tr_velo_to_cam = loadCalibrationRigid(fullfile(calib_dir,'calib_velo_to_cam.txt'));

-% Calculate the projection matrix from the radar's 3D data to the camera image
+% compute the projection matrix from the LiDAR's 3D data to the camera image

 R_cam_to_rect = eye(4);